wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 *Alba* explores the stories we tell of ourselves and the stories told about us, the myths we inherit and the ones we embody, the identities we cannot shake off and so instead perform.

 #### Who is she
 A Bristol-based artist making live art and performance, Jo also works as a dramaturg and producer, and is an In Between Time associate artist and founder member of Residence.
-She has presented work in the UK and Europe — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) in 2013's Domestic.
+She has presented work in the UK and Europe — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.

 Her work is concerned with human exchange and encounter, and explores how our physical bodies experience the world around us and how this sensory experience can or cannot be conveyed.
 She attempts to unpick the ways we look, hear and sense our immediate environment in order to rethink or  make unfamiliar these intrinsic human behaviors.
 Her performances often manifest as intimate encounters designed for single or small audiences (cf *Exposure*), alongside staged theatre work and installations.